 Transform, Move, Rotate, Scale

-Design note: the manipulator shortcut keys i.e, G, R and S do not (currently) switch between corresponding tool shelf buttons – pressing G when Rotate is active for example, does not highlight/activate the Move/Transform buttons (they don’t highlight), it simply activates the operation whilst the primary tool is enabled.
+Design note: the manipulator shortcut keys i.e, G, R and S do not (currently) switch between corresponding Toolbar buttons – pressing G when Rotate is active for example, does not highlight/activate the Move/Transform buttons (they don’t highlight), it simply activates the operation whilst the primary tool is enabled.

 In Transform mode (formally free-translate, G) Move, Rotate and Scale are available in a single operation (can be toggled on/off separately in the main views Header).